Manojkumar8300/Sexual-Harassment-Personal-Story-Classsification/README.md

 There is not much requirement for faster results similar to Search Engine(Eg:Google) but little lower than that like within few mins.

 ## This CaseStudy is based on ResearchPaper: https://arxiv.org/pdf/1809.04739.pdf

+To create Webapp just run the comman streamlit run selfcasestudy_streamlit.py in your Command Prompt